InterConverterInterConverter

 2. Select Units: Choose source and target temperature units (Fahrenheit, Celsius, or Kelvin).

-5. Normal engine operating temperature ranges from 180-220°F (82-104°C) for optimal performance
+5. Normal engine operating temperature ranges from 180-220°F (82-104°C) for many vehicles

 6. Cooler intake air increases power - every 10°F decrease can add 1-2% horsepower